cam-carter/dotfiles/README.md

 This repo contains opionated dotfile configurations.
 It also contains a deployment script to install Vim, zsh, and tmux, if you do not have them already.
 The included software and there configuration files are meant to be a lightweight toolkit usable on any UNIX-based machine, *hopefully*.

   - A ton of vim plugins (and some zsh) all in one place, curated and customized for (my) your enjoyment!
-  - A simple deployment scipt that (should work) work on every system!
+  - A simple deployment scipt that (should work) works on every system!
   - Custom functions and aliases that will make (my) your life easier!

 **Don't be afraid!
 Fork this repository!**